MicrosoftDocs/Contribute/Contribute/architecture-center/sample-solution-templates.md

 ## Contributors

 > Start with the explanation text (same for every section), in italics.
 Then include the "Principal authors" list and the "Other contributors" list, if there are additional contributors (all in plain text, not italics or bold).
 We include all the contributors in these lists, regardless of what company they work for.
 Link each contributor's name to the person's LinkedIn profile.
 After the name, place a pipe symbol ("|") with spaces, and then enter the person's title.
 We don't include the person's company, MVP status, or links to additional profiles.
-(The profiles can be linked to from the person's LinkedIn page, and we hope to automate that on the platform in the future).
 Implement this format:

 *This article is maintained by Microsoft.
 It was originally written by the following contributors.*